 And with all the amazing benefits that come with breastfeeding, so are the challenges.
 It is a hard truth to admit, but many mothers cannot successfully breastfeed.
 And those that do, face the daily challenge of being the only one who can comfort baby or a sense of overwhelm from the many demands it places on mom.
 Below are the top disadvantages breastfeeding can have.

 Breastfeeding can be physically challenging for mom.

 While there are all these amazing benefits for both mom and baby, it can also be very physically challenging.
-There’s tongue ties, lip ties, mastitis, and other things to worry about.
+There’s tongue ties, lip ties, nipple pain, mastitis, and other things to worry about.
 When your milk comes in, it can be very painful and not everyone can handle that.
 They’d rather just bottle feed, and that’s okay!
 It’s hard to make sure you’re doing it right especially when you add in that you need to make sure you’re producing enough milk, not too much, and that baby is gaining weight appropriately.
 It’s a hard experience to go through for some women and it’s completely understandable.

 Breastfeeding can only be done by mom.